 Snapd enables you to download “snaps” of desired applications.
 These snaps contain all necessary dependencies of applications to run on the notorious Linux distributions using a singular build.
 Resultantly, their updates are also automatic.

-The snap packages will get you your desired application, however, you may need to tweak certain parameters of your application to optimize it with your operating system.
-This is because as stated before, snapd has applications with a single build for various Linux distributions.
+The snap packages will get you your desired application.
+However, you may need to tweak certain application parameters to optimize it with your operating system.
+This is because, as stated before, snapd has applications with a single build for various Linux distributions.

 And finally, install kate using:

 Once again, you should see the Kate text editor icon once you search ‘Kate‘ in the ‘Show Applications‘ menu or type ‘kate‘ in the Terminal.

 Once installed, you can check the version using:

 If you followed the steps correctly, then congratulations! you’ve learned how to install Kate Editor on Ubuntu 20.04 LTS.

 The Kate editor comes with a wide variety of editing tools to facilitate the user as much as possible.
 For instance, some of its features include advanced search, multiple options for code folding and word wrapping, tool view along with the split view.